Best Games Like RimWorld

 However, things continue to open up until you eventually find yourself manufacturing equipment, trading with local merchants, conducting scientific research, and more.

-Without a doubt the most complex colony management sim on this list, Dwarf Fortress is a lot less daunting for anyone who’s played RimWorld.
+Without a doubt the most intricate colony management sim on this list, Dwarf Fortress is a lot less intimidating for anyone who’s played RimWorld.

-The biggest obstacle will be getting past the game’s severely outdated UI and graphics in general.
+The largest obstacle will be getting past the game’s severely outdated UI and graphics in general.

 Once you overcome that hurdle, things will start to fall into place, and you’ll soon find yourself obsessed with micromanaging every waking moment of your dwarves’ lives.